lpzraf/flask-postgresql-note-taking-app/README.md

 ## Note-Taking App built with Python Flask and PostgreSQL

 ### Built this app to practice:
-1. Refactoring an older app from saving data locally in json to PostgreSQL
+1. Refactoring an older app from saving data locally in json to now connecting and using PostgreSQL
-2. CRUD
+2. Data modeling with Flask SQLAlchemy
+3. Creating tables and loading data to PostgreSQL
-3. RESTful practices
+4. CRUD and RESTful practices
-4. Routing with Flask
+5. Routing with Flask
-5. Persisting session data
+6. Persisting session data
-6. Form submits in Flask
+7. Form submits in Flask
-7. User login and authentication
+8. User login and authentication
-8. Creating tables and loading data to PostgreSQL
+9. Flask's application factory
+10. Creating Blueprints to manage more complex apps

 ### Tech
 1. Python Flask